sanjueranga/springboot-microservices/README.md

 For streamlined monitoring and configuration management, the services are orchestrated using a service registry and a config server.
 To enhance monitoring capabilities, Prometheus, Micrometer, and Actuator have been employed as robust monitoring tools.

+Product-service  uses MongoDB to perform CRUD operations while user-service is implemented with mysql

 #POSTMAN document:https://documenter.getpostman.com/view/27331759/2s9Y5WxiN8